mi1w0rm/learning_python/README.md

 	proxygetter.py 	Something has not offically started yet. ^_^ twitterapi.py 	Handle the twitter website to get some people's follow and following, with simpletwitter module.
-The result is stored in MySQL db. wpapi.py        Use the twitter post info to generate a wordpress post automatically.
+The result is stored in MySQL db. wpapi.py        Use the twitter post info to generate a wordpress post automatically. datamanager.py  A MySQL Utility file
+	rsscollector.py A news collector from multiple news website.
+The voachinese 's rss feed just is added, by now.